icidasset/static-base/README.md

 # Static Base

-An optionated set of tools for building static websites.
+An opinionated set of tools for building static websites.
 Uses handlebars, markdown and toml.